nonlocalmodels/NLMech/docs/paper.md

 # Future directions

-We are also interested in extending/improving the library with
+We are interested in extending/improving the library with

 - implementation of new material models
 - higher order time discretization schemes